-Saint Joseph's Shankill is the largest home in Ireland, solely dedicated to dementia care.
+St John of God Dementia Care (St Joseph's) is the largest home in Ireland, solely dedicated to dementia care.
 We are an accredited Meaningful Care Matters 'Butterfly Home' - where people's feelings matter most.
 We are the first nursing home in Ireland to have achieved the Investing in Volunteers Award.
-We are a service of Saint John of God Hospital clg.

-This leaflet provides information for anyone who would like to live in Saint Joseph's.
+This leaflet provides information for anyone who would like to live in St Joseph's.
 There is also additional information for loved ones and family members on the following pages.